 The Murder of Jane Crow is an ethereal-sounding band that mixes mystique and folksy piano to create a unique style, hard to put in any one genre.
-They pronounce a dark/gypsy aesthetic in their music, which contributes to a lively and fun experience.
+They pronounce a dark aesthetic in their music, which contributes to a lively and fun experience.

-The band explains that the reason for their dark/gypsy aesthetic theme was that singer Jane Crow was simply born that way and her band simply had to follow in that vein.
-This epitomizes the band’s aura, that the lead singer’s dark side colours the band’s image.
+The band explains that the reason for their dark aesthetic theme was that singer Jane Crow was simply born that way and her band simply had to follow in that vein.
+This epitomizes the band’s aura, that the lead singer’s dark side colors the band’s image.
 The band’s inherent strangeness is up front with the pun on “murder of the crows,” as they feel it sounds a “like a long-forgotten Edgar Allen Poe story.”

 The band mixes a pop, folk, and jazz sound to create their four-woman group, formed of Jane Crow who provides lead vocals and piano; Jane Grace that contributes backing vocals, guitar, banjo and percussion; Mollie McFarland who plays the viola and provides backing vocals; and September Reed who a backing vocalist, keyboard player, and percussionist.

-The Murder of Jane Crow pride themselves on their gigs being performances in themselves, with their gypsy stage show vibe.
+The Murder of Jane Crow pride themselves on their gigs being performances in themselves, with their theatrical stage show vibe.
 They will mix with the crowd in their signature plague masks preparing for their spectacular live performance.

 Their dress and show are what particularly strikes you about the band.
 Their costumes make you feel that you stepped into a time machine and headed back a few centuries, and their circus and almost-Moulin Rouge glamour create a powerful but also Gothic nature due to their macabre make-up.
 To see this band perform live is to understand the true magic they possess, as their unique sound is one thing, but to see even the music video of “My Lobotomy” is to be transformed into a world of mystique, glamour, and Gothic horror.